 I’m thrilled to support my 150th client, Southern California Grantmakers.
 Like my work with the Los Angeles Funders’ Collaborative, I’m helping out with SCG’s environmental funders group, another collaborative endeavor working on a complimentary set of issues in a larger geographic footprint.
 I’m planning and facilitating quarterly convenings and the most recent session, Mapping the Environment to Identify Community Needs took place on October 26th.
-Previously, I helped planned Air Quality: Impacts on Health, Community and Justice in Southern California and am planning a New Administration the the Environment: What’s in store for SoCal session.
+Previously, I helped planned session on Air Quality/Environmental Justice, the Impacts of the New Federal Administration.
+Upcoming session is scheduled for June 1st, exploring healthy communities, green infrastructure & water sustainability.

 For more info on how the convening went, below is a description written by my new Associate, Katie Jagodka, who will assist me in my consulting practice serving collaborative change initiatives and organizations.
 I’m excited to have Katie on board!
 Her background and interest will serve her well in being a skilled facilitator and organization development practitioner.

 On October 26th, I attended Southern California Grantmakers’ Mapping the Environment to Identify Community Needs funder convening, marking my first official day as an Associate at Ron Milam Consulting.
 As someone who is passionate about developing equitable communities, I really enjoyed learning about how instrumental visuals, like maps, can be used to express data in compelling ways.
 They have the potential to tell a story about environmental challenges and opportunities in Southern California, rather than just stating facts.